 National Reconciliation Week runs annually from May 27 – 3 June.
-These dates mark two milestones in Australia’s reconciliation journey:

-As we commemorate these significant milestones, we ask all Australians to be part of the next steps in our nation’s reconciliation journey.
 This year during National Reconciliation Week, all Australians are invited to learn more about Aboriginal and Torres Strait Islanders cultures and histories, to share that knowledge and help us grow as a nation.
 In our region within the Bega Valley Shire Council we stand rich with cultural landscapes, stories, cultural history, language and our communities.

 Lean more visit www.reconciliation.org.au/national-reconciliation-week